 These files contain the information necessary to set up the database.
 The layout.cgi file contains information about every data field in the study.
-The pwds.cgi file contains the passwords that need to be loaded in the study.
+The pwds.cgi file contains the respondent identifiers that need to be loaded in the study.
 The questionnaire.cgi file contains all of the survey text and logic.
 After the database is set up this file becomes the qst.cgi file in the admin folder.

 The Auto Upload feature of Lighthouse Studio uploads these files and creates the database tables necessary to run the survey.
 If you need to make changes Auto Upload applies the changes to the survey (including changing the database if necessary) automatically.

 If you are manually uploading a survey, after you have uploaded the contents of the Web Upload folder, make sure to log into the Admin Module.
 The first time you log into the Admin Module the survey database tables are created.
 Each time you upload changes make sure to click "Apply Changes" in the Admin Module.
-No questionnaire or password changes are made until you click "Apply Changes".
+No questionnaire or identifier changes are made until you click "Apply Changes".

 During the period that your survey is being updated there is a small chance that active respondents will see the Survey Paused error message.
 This message by default says: